navanitnandakumar/Python-programs/README.md

 ◾ Pong : A version of the classic pong game.

-◾ Tic tac toe : A simple version of the classic tic-tac-toe game.
+◾ Tic Tac Toe : A simple version of the classic tic-tac-toe game.